toiletman74/MPHrandomizer/README.md

  And thats it!

  If you need help, I made a **[video](https://www.youtube.com/watch?v=J4i4qoCch90)** showing the instructions.

+# Things to note

+1. This is still very early in development, so there will be bugs.
+2. The program will crash if you click randomize and then without closing the window click randomize again
+3. Don't put non-number characters in the Seed entry box, that currently causes a crash.
+4. It is in logic right now to do bomb jumps in the incubation vaults.
+This means that your second beam after Volt Driver could be placed in Incubation Vault 02 or 03.
+5. I will eventually make the randomizer unpack and repack the rom on it's own.
+7. If you boot to a red screen when using TwilightMenu on 3DS, repack the rom and try again.
+I don't know why the 3DS doesn't like the rom sometimes.

  # Special Thanks
  Special thanks to NoneGiven and unknown for their work on **[MPHread](https://github.com/NoneGiven/MphRead)** without that I wouldn't have been able to figure out how to change items